 Q: I am a law-abiding resident of North Carolina.
 How do I obtain a Concealed Handgun Permit?

 A: Like other gun-related permits, the Concealed Handgun Permit is available through your County Sheriff's office.
 Contact the Sheriff's office in your county to receive additional information or begin the application process.
 You can also peruse detailed information on the NC Department of Justice website, accessible through the Concealed Carry Reciprocity Page.

 Q: I live in a different State, and have a permit/license to carry issued by my State.
 Can I legally carry concealed in NC?

 A: Probably.
 As of March, 2012, reciprocity legislation in NC allows recognition of all valid concealed carry handgun permits issued by other states.
 If your State of residence issues CCH permits and you hold one, you can legally carry in NC.

 Check Concealed Carry Reciprocity Page for more information.

 NOTE: Reciprocity from state to state generally requires an out-of-state permit holder to know and abide by the details of CCH in the state where they are actually carrying concealed.

-Q: I visit NC frequently/have a vacation home in NC/will be stationed in NC/will stay temporarily in NC on business, but my permanent residence is in another State.
+Q: I visit NC frequently/have a vacation home in NC/will stay temporarily in NC on business, but my permanent residence is in another State.
 Can I apply for a NC Concealed Handgun permit?